mikel-brostrom/boxmot/README.md

 <!-- END TRACKER TABLE -->

-<sub> NOTES: The second half of the MOT17 training set was used for this evaluation, as the validation set is not publicly available.
-Each tracker was configured using the original parameters specified in its official repository</sub>
+<sub> NOTES: The evaluation was conducted on the second half of the MOT17 training set, as the validation set is not publicly accessible.
+Each tracker was configured with the original parameters provided in their official repositories. </sub>

 </div>